kevinolweb/dog-store-p5/README.md

 ### Kanban
 I used the Kanban feature board on Github to help plan my project successfully.
 I divided the project into a series of steps that needed to be completed.
 Once I started a task I marked it as in progress and done when finished.
 This helped me to clearly stay on task and not get lost in scope creep.
-[Image]

-The Kanban board can be viewed XX.
+The Kanban board can be viewed [https://github.com/users/kevinolweb/projects/3]

 ### Development Plan
 I identified a lof of requirements which I wanted to implement for the project.
 At its core I needed the project to be an ecommerce store which could process transactions and allow customers to create accounts.
 I strove to add extra features which could provide a more personalised experience for the user and increase purchase intent.
 Some items remain in scope for the next development phase to increase the application further such as: